Image by Sergio Cerrato from Pixabay

 Data sharing in Biodiversity

 Many organisms move across borders or have a global distribution.
 In the discipline of Biodiversity it is therefore important to collect, aggregate and exchange data globally.
 For decades the Biodiversity research community have been working together in international initiatives to build the social and technical bridges to enable the open sharing and re-use of data.
-Examples of global initiatives for biodiversity data sharing are TDWG Biodiversity Standards, the Global Biodiversity Information Facility (GBIF), The Society for the Preservation of Natural History Collections (SPNHC),The Barcode of Life, Catalogue of Life, the Biodiversity Heritage Library (BHL) and the IUCN Red List.
+Examples of global initiatives for biodiversity data sharing are TDWG Biodiversity Standards, the Global Biodiversity Information Facility (GBIF), The Society for the Preservation of Natural History Collections (SPNHC),The Barcode of Life, Catalogue of Life, the Biodiversity Heritage Library (BHL), the IUCN Red List, GEO BON, OBIS and WoRMS.

 These initiatives not only play an important role in building technical bridges but also help to build social bridges.
 Significant progress has been made on issues like liberating biodiversity data from literature, semantic enhanced publishing, industrial scale digitisation of objects, common data exchange formats and community curation of data.